darraghoriordan/darragh-oriordan-com/src/pages/2020/01/26/write-more-to-have-fewer-meetings/index.md

 ---
-title: 'How to have fewer, more effective meetings'
+title: 'How to have fewer, more effective meetings (Resurrecting the memo)'
 category: 'development'
 cover: header.jpg
 date: '2020-01-26T17:12:33'
 ---

-According to research by Professor Steven Rogelberg 50% of meetings are seen as engaging, this means that 50% are not.
+According to research by Professor Steven Rogelberg 50% of meetings are seen as engaging - of course this means that 50% are not.

-From my own experience I would have to agree that most meetings are not very useful.
-So many meetings would be better as an email or a wiki document.
+From my own experience I would have to agree that many meetings are not very useful.
+There are too many organisations having meetings that would be better as an email or a wiki document.

 <!-- end excerpt -->

+## Good meetings

+Not all meetings are a waste of time.
+Regularly getting together in person is great for teams and for working through problems.
+These should be meetings where everyone needs to provide input.

+Whiteboarding problems with peers generally leads to better solutions and running things like project kick-offs in person is a wickedly effective method to start a piece of work with an engaged team.

+Some of the things I always do to run a productive in-person meeting:

+- Send out an agenda. make sure there is a specific problem to be addressed.
+Actively limit the scope of the meeting.
+- Limit mandatory invitations to the right people, make invitations optional for other people.
+- Actively facilitate - make sure no one is left out and that no one dominates.
+- Ensure the agenda gets resolved.
+- Take notes.
+Send out a summary - private if applicable otherwise share widely for feedback and communication.
+If potential attendees know that they will get a summary they can choose not to attend but still get all they need from the meeting.

 ## Wasteful meetings

-There are some common types of communications in organisations where the default mechanism is create a meeting.
+There are some common types of communications in organisations where the default mechanism is create a meeting but you might be just as effective by sending a written communication:

 - Status Updates
 - Information Sharing
 - Decision Making

-To handle these scenarios you should write a document (or email) and ask for feedback.
+To handle these scenarios you should instead write a document (or email) and ask for feedback.
 Maybe afterwards you can organise a meeting to discuss feedback but start with a well researched and written document.
+Even the meetings you run in person are far more effective if you write appropriate material before and after.

 - Writing encourages you to think through the problem before involving others.
 - Reading a written communication is asynchronous, allowing your consumers time to digest your message and do any exploration and investigations themselves.